 There are probably a lot of new terms in your life right now as the marijuana industry finally gains legal traction throughout the country.
 Whether it’s CBD oil or cannabidiol, or maybe even full spectrum oil and THC, it can be hard to sort it apart and know what you are buying.
 That’s why for the purposes of this blog, we’re going to look at CBD oil, Full Spectrum Hemp oil, Hemp Seed oil and why you should know the differences.
-That way, you can purchase the products that are right for you, your pain, and your lifestyle.
+That way, you can purchase the products that are right for you, your discomfort, and your lifestyle.

 What is CBD Oil?

 Cannabidiol, is a derivative from the cannabis plant.
 It’s one of many cannabinoids, known as compounds, found in the cannabis plant, much like THC and other compounds.
-However, unlike THC, CBD does not contain psychoactive characteristics, which means you can enjoy the pain relief and relaxation properties without an altered mental state.
+However, unlike THC, CBD does not contain psychoactive characteristics, which means you can enjoy the discomfort relief and relaxation properties without an altered mental state.
 In essence: you can’t get high from consuming CBD oil.

 The term CBD oil is commonly used for products containing only CBD Isolate and a carrier such as coconut oil.
 Advanced extraction methods have been able to remove everything contained in the plant matter and isolate only the CBD compound.
 Although CBD is great on its own, studies of full spectrum products that contain naturally occurring CBD, terpenes, other cannabinoids, chlorophyll, and more, may provide a more therapeutic effect.
 Known as the "Entourage Effect".